ko-bra/color-detection-events/README.md

 # color-detection-events
-A configurable software package that detects color changes in video camera streams and offers related events via an API.
-The API can be integrated with Execution Management Systems like the Celonis EMS or other Process Mining Solutions.
+An **experimental** software package that detects color changes in video camera streams and offers related events via an API.
+The API can be integrated with Execution Management Systems like the Celonis EMS or other Process Mining Solutions.</br></br>
+*Note: This software serves as a proof of concept and is not production ready.*
 ## Overview
 This software package consists of a local scanner and a server application.